 ANKLE JOINT PAIN

-There are seven bones and 20-odd joints in the ankle and foot, each capable of causing pain.
+There are seven bones and 20-odd joints in the ankle, each capable of causing pain.
 Lots of it!
 Mostly it's very treatable but like any condition, once you allow it to become chronic it becomes more difficult.

 Chiropractors are today well educated in the management of foot and ankle joint pain.